-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Commission's basic financial statements.
-The introductory section and other supplementary data are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Tualatin Development Commission's basic financial statements.
+The introductory section and other supplementary data, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.